mampfes/hacs_waste_collection_schedule/doc/source/heilbronn_de.md

 ## How to get the source arguments

 Use your PLZ, street and house number.
-You can check if [Abfallratgeber Heilbronn](https://abfallratgeber.heilbronn.de/#!/calendar) shows correct values, then use exactly the same spelling for your configuration.
+You can check if [Abfuhrtermine Heilbronn](https://abfallwirtschaft.heilbronn.de/abfuhrtermine) shows correct values, then use exactly the same spelling for your configuration.